 Remember, the above scenario is calculated based on running toilet costs in NYC.
 The number goes dramatically up or down depending on the extent of the issue at hand.
 This doesn’t even take into account leaky faucets or other types of leaks.

 Why Leaks Go Undetected

 Of course, all of this brings us back where we started: Why do running toilet leaks go undetected?
 As previously mentioned, toilet leaks are often silent.
 If a tenant can't hear anything, they won't know there is a problem or to fix your leaky toilets.

 Another issue exists—those who aren't footing the bill are less likely to care.
 Unless a tenant is extremely environmentally conscious (some are), they are unlikely to be bothered by the occasional sound of a toilet tank refilling.

-That puts the ball in the landlord's court.
+That puts toilet leak prevention in the landlord's court.